SerigneCisse/bert-finetune/README.md

 Here is a simple notebook to demonstrate the instantiation of the of BERT layer: [link](https://github.com/NVAITC/examples/blob/master/bert_finetune/bert_layer.ipynb).
 Turning on the `debug` flag will cause a printout of the number of layers, as well as the dimensions and parameter count of all trainable variables in the instantiated layer.

-Note that there are two main variants of the BERT model described in the paper and available on TFHub.
+Note that there are two main variants of the BERT model described in the paper and available on TFHub:

 | Model     | Hidden layers (L) | Hidden unit size (H) | Attention heads (A) | Feedforward filter size | Max sequence length | Parameters |
 | --------- | ------------- | ---------------- | --------------- | ----------------------- | ------------------- | ---------- |